A simple way to add in some learning time to your daily routine each day. This can be done in 5-10 minutes and gets noticeable results!

-We have since built on it even more, but I thought I would post what we did then for those with the younger children.
+We have since built on it even more and created a whole official curriculum (see the eBook for it here), but I thought I would post what we did then for those of you with younger children.
 I think this is something that you could start even as young as 6 month or so, just in a low-key sort of way.

 It was still a theme day, but I gave the theme direction.